Many assume that all mammals were warm-blooded, and while the majority are, there are some that are heterothermic.

 Are There Any Cold-blooded Mammals?

 Although most mammals are warm-blooded, a few species of cold-blooded mammals exist.

 It is true to say all mammals are endothermic, which is essentially the same as warm-blooded.
-However, discoveries point out there are some mammals that are not entirely endothermic.
+However, some mammals are not endothermic but heterothermic.

 These animals do not keep a constant body temperature, typical of most warm-blooded mammals.
-However, they are not truly cold-blooded like reptiles and amphibians.
+However, they are not genuinely cold-blooded like reptiles and amphibians.

 Biologists have found evidence of heterothermic species.
 One of these species is the Arctic ground squirrel.
-These little mammals inhabit the regions of the Arctic.
+These little rodents inhabit the regions of the Arctic.

-The Arctic is one of the coldest regions globally, but the Arctic ground squirrels cool their body temperatures to survive.
+The Arctic is one of the coldest regions globally, but the Arctic ground squirrels adjust their body temperatures to survive.

-Brian Barnes, Director of the Institute of Arctic Biology and Professor of Zoophysiology, is the person behind these findings.
+Brian Barnes, Director of the Institute of Arctic Biology and Professor of Zoophysiology, is behind these findings.
 He took the time to study Arctic ground squirrels when hibernating.

-Mammals are less tolerant to freezing conditions.
-During winter, some mammals use hibernation to get through the winter.
+Mammals are less tolerant of freezing conditions.
+During winter some mammals use hibernation to get through the winter.
 Other mammals, such as the Arctic fox, have thick fur to help keep them warm.